Multiplayer Tips for Beginners

 Flank the Enemy and Use Rooftops & High Positions

-Additionally, using the rooftops and the high ground positions on Star Wars Battlefront 2 multiplayer can be advantagous.
+Additionally, using the rooftops and the high-ground positions in multiplayer can be advantageous.
 Rooftops and higher areas give you a vantage point.
 You'll have a better view and perspective of enemy rebels or stormtroopers.
-The negative aspect is that your easy prey of enemy snipers.
+The negative aspect is that you are easy prey for enemy snipers.
 Recon the areas thoroughly before taking up a high position.

 Playing as a Hero or Villain